AI Summary of Peer-Reviewed Research

 Key points

-• The authors describe the pattern as a trimester-specific association and call for further investigation.
+• The authors say the trimester-specific pattern warrants further investigation.

 Disclosure